-DMI (Direct Method Invocation) and Server Scripts: custom logic can be run before or after the DataSource operation is performed, modifying the DataSource operation and directly provide a DataSource operation and directly provide a DataSource.
+DMI (Direct Method Invocation) and Server Scripts: custom logic can be run before or after the DataSource operation is performed, modifying the DSRequest or DSResponse objects, or can skip the DataSource operation and directly provide a DSResponse.

 Persistence operation: the validated DSRequest is passed to a DataSource for execution of the persistence operation.
 The DataSource can be one of several built-in DataSource types (such as SQL or Hibernate) or a custom type.